dantreasure/Week4ProgressCheck/README.md

 7. Pop a name off the waitlsit array in the asssing_to_table function in script.js and remove the li with their id.

 8. Grab the total of the purchase text field on click and add a tip of 20% and put the new total in the sub-total span.
+9. Push your changes up to your Github.